 Will credit card cash withdrawals damage my credit score?

 Potentially, yes.
 Recent and numerous withdrawals are more likely to hurt your score.
 This means your ability to be approved for loans in future can be affected.

 How can credit card cash withdrawals affect my chances of securing credit in the future?

-There is some grey area here.
+There is some grey area here (but it certainly won’t help).
 For mortgages and larger loans, lenders may conduct a thorough assessment of your credit report and your financial accounts before making a decision on your application.
-Credit card cash withdrawals can be interpreted as irresponsible financial behaviour and may, therefore, affect your chances of being approved for these loans.
+Because they’re generally an expensive way to borrow, credit card cash withdrawals can be interpreted as irresponsible or desperate financial behaviour and may, therefore, affect your chances of being approved for these loans.